Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Example text with extracted features

-\begin{itemize} \item\textbf{Politeness- Human Tutor:} \textit{“Can I ask what you thought about the third year for?”} \item\textbf{Agency- Human Tutor:} \textit{”Great try!
-What was your first step?”} \item\textbf{MTLD- Human Tutor:} \textit{"There seems to be mistake in here. could you please tell me how much money would it cost for a person to go through arcade tokens, mini golf and go-karting?"} \item\textbf{Reading Ease- Human Tutor:} \textit{"Ah, not quite.
-100 * 2 = 200"} \item\textbf{Grade Level- Human Tutor:} \textit{"So, the two figures you have calculated are 16mph and 16 weeks, assuming a gain of an equal amount of speed in each week, how would you calculate the increase in speed in each week?"} \item\textbf{Pressing for Accuracy- Human Tutor:} \textit{"Oh, no that's not it.
-10 x 5 = 50, but 10 / 5 is something else"} \item\textbf{Restating/Revoicing- Human Tutor:} \textit {"25 + 16 = 41 marbles"} \item\textbf{Politeness- LLM:} \textit{"Great job summarizing the main points of the lesson!
-Let's review any questions or areas you'd like to clarify further."} \item\textbf{Agency- LLM:} \textit{"Great job on your progress; let's tackle the next challenge together!"} \item\textbf{MTLD- LLM:} \textit{”Actually, let's take another look at that calculation together - I think there might be a small mistake in the multiplication, could you try it again or show me the exact steps your calculator is taking?"} \item\textbf{Reading Ease- LLM:} \textit{"That's a good try, but let's try again.
+\item\textbf{MTLD- LLM:} \textit{”Actually, let's take another look at that calculation together - I think there might be a small mistake in the multiplication, could you try it again or show me the exact steps your calculator is taking?"}

+\item\textbf{Reading Ease- LLM:} \textit{"That's a good try, but let's try again.
 If we subtract 156 from 163, we get 7.
-Can you see how we got that?"} \item\textbf{Reading Ease- LLM:} \textit{"Actually, I think there might be a small mistake in the last step of your calculation - 100 cents is indeed equal to \$1, but you might want to consider that the question asks for the cost in dollars, and your calculation is correct, so the final answer is correct, but let's make sure you understand that 100 cents equals 1 dollar, so in this case, the answer is indeed \$1, but in general, if you had more than 100 cents, you would need to convert, for example, 200 cents would be \$2, does that make sense?"} \item\textbf{Pressing for Accuracy- LLM:} \textit{"You're really close, but remember, there are 6 double windows downstairs, not 12.
-So the correct calculation should be 6 * 2 * 4 for downstairs and 8 * 4 for upstairs.
-Give it another try!"} \item\textbf{Restating/Revoicing- LLM:} \textit{"Let's recheck that multiplication: 30 times 10 is 300."} \end{itemize}
+Can you see how we got that?"}

+\item\textbf{Reading Ease- LLM:} \textit{"Actually, I think there might be a small mistake in the last step of your calculation - 100 cents is indeed equal to \$1, but you might want to consider that the question asks for the cost in dollars, and your calculation is correct, so the final answer is correct, but let's make sure you understand that 100 cents equals 1 dollar, so in this case, the answer is indeed \$1, but in general, if you had more than 100 cents, you would need to convert, for example, 200 cents would be \$2, does that make sense?"}

+\item\textbf{Pressing for Reasoning- LLM:} \textit{"Great job showing your work, and I see you're on the right track, but could you explain why you added 6 to 18 in your third step"}

+\item\textbf{Pressing for Accuracy- LLM:} \textit{"That's not quite right; let's try adding them again together â€“ when we add 2700 and 1600, what do we get this time?"}